Noel Kempff Mercado National Park (Bolivia)

-Noel Kempff Mercado National Park is one of the largest, most intact parks in the Amazon Basin and is the site of a rich mosaic of habitat types.
-The park boasts an evolutionary history dating back over a billion years to the Precambrian period.
+Noel Kempff Mercado National Park in northeastern Bolivia is one of the largest, most intact parks in the Amazon Basin and is the site of a rich mosaic of habitat types.
+This World Heritage Site boasts an evolutionary history dating back over a billion years to the Precambrian period.

 Noel Kempff Mercado National Park